angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 }
 ```

-And now `backend` is the mock we use in all our examples.
-This works across all classes, components, service, wether your own or third party ones... as long they use the new `@angular/common/http/HttpClient`.
+By importing the `HttpClientTestingModule`, your `backend` is now the mock we use in all our examples.
+This configuration injects the proper mock backend into all classes, components, service, whether your own or third-party ones as long they use the new `@angular/common/http/HttpClient`.

-Now when running your test whenever the service calls `http.get` your have access to all the requests and you can provide individual responses to these requests.
+Now when running your test whenever the service calls `http.get`, you have access to all the requests, and you can provide individual responses to these requests.

 Let's get back to testing some more.

 # expectOne returns a TestRequest

-The call to `expectOne` return an instance of `TestRequest` that you can use to access the request, wether the request has been cancelled and more importantly, as we'll show in a bit, can be used to emulate responses from the server.
+The call to `expectOne` returns an instance of `TestRequest` allowing you,  as we'll show in a bit,  to emulate responses from the server.
+You can additionally check if the service canceled the request.

-Here you can see that we can access the method and ensure that it uses the proper method.
+In the following example, you can see that we can access the request method to ensure that it is the correct one.

 ```TypeScript
       service.getAll().subscribe();